Regulation of food and dietary supplements by the U.S. Food and Drug Administration: Added substances

 Added substances are not separately defined in the act, but are understood to be different from food itself based on the definition of adulterated food, and a later section authorizing the FDA to set forth tolerance limits for "[a]ny poisonous or deleterious substance added to any food...".
 Such substances are prohibited, "except where such substance is required in the production thereof or cannot be avoided by good manufacturing practice".
-Because added substances often can not be avoided in food, such as the presence of man-made pollutants in fish, the FDA is required to "promulgate regulations limiting the quantity therein or thereon to such extent as [is] necessary for the protection of public health".
+Because added substances often can not be avoided in food, such as the presence of environmental pollutants in fish, the FDA is required to "promulgate regulations limiting the quantity therein or thereon to such extent as [is] necessary for the protection of public health".
 The action levels discussed above with respect to poisonous or deleterious substances address these added substances.
 Added substances differ from food additives, discussed above, in that the latter applies to things which are intentionally added to food, and therefore require FDA approval prior to being added to food.